csesoc/constitution/CONSTITUTION.rst

    #.
 Should neither Co-President be able to preside as chairperson, they shall nominate another member of CSESoc to be preside as chairperson.
    #.
 Should the Co-Presidents be unable to decide who should preside as chairperson, and should the Treasuere be unable to preside as chairperson, the Treasuer shall nomiate another member of CSESoc to preside as chairperson.

 #.
-If the president and the vice-president are absent or unwilling to act, the members present must elect one of their number to preside as chairperson at the meeting.
+If the Co-Presidents or Treasurer are absent or unwilling to act as required under this section, the members present must elect one of their number to preside as chairperson at the meeting.

 Adjournment
 -----------